 “It’s a bullshit law written to ensure that employers don’t have to hire Americans,” said Krikorian, who normally applauds the president’s immigration agenda.

 Mar-a-Lago hired dozens of foreign workers in 2017

 Unemployment in the Miami area has been low in 2016 and 2017 (4.5 percent as of December 2017), and it’s harder for employers in South Florida to find workers now than a few years ago.
-But Vox spoke to several labor economists in the state who were nonetheless puzzled that hotels or clubs would have such a hard time finding any service workers to hire.
+But I spoke to several labor economists in the state in late 2017 who were nonetheless puzzled that hotels or clubs would have such a hard time finding any service workers to hire.

-“It doesn’t make sense,” said Tobias Pfutze, an economics professor at Florida International University in Miami.
-“I haven't heard anything about there being a labor shortage.
+“It doesn’t make sense,” said Tobias Pfutze, an economics professor at Florida International University in Miami told me at the time.
+“I haven’t heard anything about there being a labor shortage.
 The service labor market here is very flexible.”

 In August 2017 alone, Mar-a-Lago in Palm Beach (Trump’s “winter White House”) sought permission to hire 70 servers, housekeepers, and cooks for eight months starting in October, according to recruitment reports submitted to the Department of Labor.
 In the paperwork, the club’s hiring manager explained the reason the club needed to hire temporary workers:

 Our temporary need is defined as a peak-load need and stems from the fact that The Mar-a-Lago Club operates in accordance with a private charter and is open to the membership throughout the year but with a well defined peak season between the months of October and May of every year.
 The period during which the foreign national’s services are needed is not unpredictable, subject to change or considered to be a vacation period for our employees who are hired on a permanent basis.